tombombadilom/frontend_test/doc/3-Specifications/FunctionalSpecifications.md

 1. **Timeline**: 3 days for implementation
 2. **Scope**: Frontend prototype only, focusing exclusively on what is requested in the instructions
-3. **Backend**: No actual backend development; API access will be simulated with JSON files
+3. **Backend**: No actual backend development; API access will be simulated with JSON file loading
 4. **Administrative Interface**: Conceptual design only, no implementation in the prototype

 ## User Roles